 Government workers at all levels are guided by policies, many of them changing at any given time to accommodate new rulings and legislation.
 Because of this dynamic environment, the availability of customization options is important when selecting government laptops.

-For example, as new video features become required for public safety purposes by agencies of the federal government such as the National Park Service (NPS), rangers are using Toughbook rugged laptops and Toughbook Arbitrators as a video solution to monitor specific sites.
+For example, as new video features become required for public safety purposes by agencies of the federal government such as the National Park Service (NPS), rangers are using TOUGHBOOK rugged laptops and rugged and durable TOUGHBOOK Arbitrators as a video solution to monitor specific sites.

-Because of the wide range of responsibility among federal employees and other government workers, The ability to customize features can make the difference in having a system that works efficiently for an agency’s unique needs.
+Because of the wide range of responsibility among federal employees and other government workers, the ability to customize features can make all the difference to having a system that works efficiently for an agency’s unique needs.

 Government laptops must support secure operations and exhibit durability and high performance while incorporating features designed to get the job done.
-And all of this must be paired with reasonable pricing.
-In other words, procurement officials purchasing laptops require high value in order to execute a contract.
+All of this must be paired with reasonable pricing because procurement officials purchasing laptops require a high value in order to execute a contract.

-According to PC Magazine, the overall industry failure rate for laptops in 2011was 15 percent.
-However, Panasonic Toughbooks service records show an annual failure rate of only 2.4 percent.
-Combine this with superior Toughbook features and you the sum is unquestionable quality.
+According to PC Magazine, the overall industry failure rate for laptops in 2016 was 11%.
+However, Panasonic TOUGHBOOK laptop and tablet service records show an annual failure rate of only 3%.
+Combine this with superior TOUGHBOOK features and you’ve got yourself unquestionable quality.